Some results on chromatic number as a function of triangle count: Introduction

 \section{Introduction}

-In this paper, we will show bounds on the chromatic number of undirected graphs $G = (V,E)$ which have relatively few triangles (a triangle is a triple of vertices $x,y,z \in V$ where all three edges $(x,y), (x,z), (y,z)$ are present in $G$).

-A variety of powerful results have been shown for the chromatic number of triangle-free graphs.
-Two noteworthy bounds, which we explore further in this paper, are in terms of the number of vertices and edges. \begin{theorem}[\cite{ajtai}] Suppose $G$ is triangle-free and has $n$ vertices.
-Then $\chi(G) \leq O \Bigl( \sqrt{ \frac{n}{\log n}} \Bigr)$. \end{theorem}
+In this paper, we examine extremal bounds on the chromatic number of an undirected graph $G = (V,E)$ which has relatively few triangles (a triangle is a triple of vertices $x,y,z \in V$ where all three edges $(x,y), (x,z), (y,z)$ are present in $G$).
+For way of motivation, a variety of powerful results have been shown for the chromatic number of \emph{triangle-free} graphs.
+One noteworthy bound, which we explore further in this paper, is in terms of the number of vertices or edges:\footnote{See also \cite{gimbel} and \cite{nilli} for crisper proofs of these results.} \begin{theorem}[\cite{poljak-tuza}] Suppose $G$ is triangle-free with $n$ vertices and $m$ edges.
+Then